-A student team is responsible for ringing the bells in Main Building’s tower to announce dinner every night, on the arrival of the first snowflakes, and for other special events.
-Former students can also request them rung in honor of a wedding, birth of a child, or other momentous life occasion.
+The bells in Main Building's tower are rung to announce dinner every night, on the arrival of the first snowflakes and other special events.
+Alumni often request them rung in honor of a wedding, birth of a child or other momentous life occasion.
 The Bell Ringer songbook is passed on between generations.

-Each semester, members of the upper classes may order the traditional onyx and gold Wells College ring.
+Each semester, members of the upper classes may order the traditional onyx-and-gold Wells College ring.
 The ring symbolizes the memories that Wells provides.
-Modeled after Henry Wells’ own signet ring, it was originally gold with black onyx.
-However, students have the option of having their ring made in silver.
+Modeled after Henry Wells' own signet ring, it was originally gold with black onyx.
+Students also have the option, however, of having their ring made in silver.

 Oh (name of student) we sing to you

 And praise you, too

 And so we sing to dear Wells and you, hey!

 First-years and juniors are each other's "sister class," while sophomores and seniors are the other pair of sister classes.
 They traditionally support each other and have several bonding opportunities throughout the year.
 These include Odd/Even, May Day, Junior Stunt and other traditions.

 Held in late April, Spring Weekend is a chance for students to have fun and unwind before finals begin.